 - Plan a “one week off” block suitable for all ages on a topic of interest to all, such as snow or cooking around the world or trees.

 - Work on establishing a good rhythm to anchor you through ups and downs.
-(Be sure to get a copy of the Save Your Homeschooling Day Rhythm Guide)
+(Be sure to get your Homeschool Rhythm Starter Kit.)

 Want more support?
-Check out the Waldorf Homeschooling Simplified toolkit or the Homeschool with Waldorf mentorship community.
+Check out the Homeschool Simplicity Bundle toolkit or the Inspired at Home mentorship community.
 Details here.